ms-iot/content/win10/samples/PythonBlinkyServer.md

 * Right-click the Project node and select Properties

 * Make sure you set the 'Remote Machine' setting to point to your device.
 Go back to the basic Python [sample]({{site.baseurl}}/win10/samples/Python.htm) if you need guidance.
+ <br />**NOTE: For now, use device name in lieu of IP address.
+If the device name is not unique, use <code>setcomputername</code> tool on the device to reset the device name and reboot.
+Documentation for this can be found [here]({{site.baseurl}}/win10/samples/Powershell.htm)**

 * When everything is set up, you should be able to press F5 from Visual Studio: The Python app will deploy and start on the device.

-* **`NOTE: Launching the debugger for Python can take a few minutes to connect and start debugging the remote Python.
+ <br />**NOTE: Launching the debugger for Python can take a few minutes to connect and start debugging the remote Python.
 If it takes more than a few minutes, there may be a problem with msvsmon on the remote device.
-Please check the FAQ for any potential fixes/workarounds.`**
+Please check the FAQ for any potential fixes/workarounds.**

 * Once you see the message about the web server being started, you can hit the address in a browser to see the LED toggle (http://<yourdeviceip>:8000)